 Keyword research is at the very core of good SEO.
-As a digital marketing agency, we at Blackglass incorporate in-depth keyword research in every single campaign we run.
-Choosing the right keywords to rank for can have a huge influence on success and can make or break your website.
+Choosing the right ones can truly make or break your website.
 However, to many business owners, keyword research is a bit of a mystery.
+Let’s change that.

 What are keywords?